seleznev/firefox-extension-fxbutton/README.md

 # FxButton

-Add button with appmenu (like GNOME Web / Google Chrome) and hide the default "Firefox" button.
+Change menu and give an opportunity to move "Firefox" button.

 Use left click to open appmenu and middle click to open new tab.